Managing finances as a couple: some tips to avoid or defuse arguments about money.

 That kept us so focused on the pennies that we knew exactly what we needed to live on, what we needed to earn, and what we could save.
 Both of us were committed to that money goal, so we didn’t want to spend much, and we couldn’t bring ourselves to spend anything without both agreeing, since it would feel as though we were keeping the other person from reaching that goal.

 Since then, our money goals have changed.
-We bought our first home together, and now our goal is to renovate it.
+We bought our first home together, and then our goal was to renovate it.
+After we did that and sold it on, we bought another home, and have different savings goals.

-Now he can buy his computer games and I can buy… well, stuff, I guess, without guilt as long as there’s enough in our respective pots.
+Now he can buy whatever he wants and I can buy art supplies without guilt as long as there’s enough in our respective pots.

 5 – We communicate constantly

 In our relationship, I’m the Chief Financial Partner.
-Frankly, I do it all.
+I used to do it all, but over time it’s been shared a bit more.
+Still, I take the lead overall.

-This isn’t necessarily a great situation to be in, because it means that there’s an imbalance of power and the other person is vulnerable to financial abuse
+I’m glad that things have changed from the early days, because a situation where one partner does it all isn’t a great situation for anyone.
+It means that there’s an imbalance of power and the other person is vulnerable to financial abuse.

 Keeping each other in the loop